mst-rajatmishra/StratagemIQ/README.md

-# ***Blaustocks***
+# ***StratagemIQ***

 ## Overview

-The Blaustocks App allows users to manage a wishlist of stocks, view real-time stock prices, and execute buy/sell orders using the Kite Connect API.
+The StratagemIQ App allows users to manage a wishlist of stocks, view real-time stock prices, and execute buy/sell orders using the Kite Connect API.
 Users can manage multiple accounts and securely store their

 ## credentials.